Honest answers

 What if Todoist changes its API or pricing?

 Fair question.
-We've put Todoist at the center of the pipeline, so changes on their side affect us.
-Worth saying plainly.
+We've put Todoist at the center of the pipeline, so changes on their side hit us.

 Doist has been independent and stable since 2007.
 They aren't venture-backed, they aren't trying to flip to a buyer, and their developer documentation has more or less the same shape today as it did five years ago.
 That's the steadiest bet we could find in this category.
 It's still a bet.